dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/salesforce.md

 ## Grab credentials

 To set up your pipeline, you will require the following credentials: “*user_name”*, “*password”*, and “*security_token”*.
 The “*user_name”* and “*password”* are the ones that you used to log into your Salesforce account, to grab the “*security token”* please follow these steps:

 ### Grab `security_token`

 1. Log in to your Salesforce account using your username and password.
 2. Click on your profile picture or avatar at the top-right corner of the screen.
 3. From the drop-down menu, select "Settings."
-4. In the left-hand sidebar, under "Personal Setup," click on "My Personal Information," then select "Reset My Security Token."
+4. In the left-hand sidebar, under "Personal Setup," click on "My Personal Information," then select "Reset My Security Token".
 5. On the Reset Security Token page, click the "Reset Security Token" button.
 6. Salesforce will send an email to the email address associated with your account, note it.